TheRealAboutCode/plotHoleInLordOfTheRings/README/README.md

 # Counter-arguments

-(1) Argument #1: "Dude just because a creature CAN do something, doesn't mean they're going to, particularly the Eagles, who had their own mind about things."
+(1) :=>Argument #1::=> "Dude just because a creature CAN do something, doesn't mean they're going to, particularly the Eagles, who had their own mind about things."

-Counter-argument: That's fine.
+:=> Counter-argument::=> That's fine.
 But why were envoys not sent to the Great Eagles?
 The Fellowship and their allies could have at least tried.

-(2) Argument #2: [ChristopherJRTokien] on /r/lotr: "Why do you think the fact that they are the messengers of Manwe means thry should or could do what you've suggested?"
+(2) :=>Argument #2::=> [ChristopherJRTokien] on /r/lotr: "Why do you think the fact that they are the messengers of Manwe means thry should or could do what you've suggested?"

-Counter-argument:
+:=> Counter-argument::=>

 >>$>> Why do you think the fact that they are the messengers
 >>$>> of Manwe means thry should or could do what